nimbella/demo-projects/visits/README.md

 The [`web`](./web) directory contains static web content for the project.
 In this case, there is one HTML file and a logo image.

-The [`index.html`](./web/index.html) file contains client-side JavaScript code which makes API calls to the actions and displays the number of unique visitors and the date that the count started.
+The [`index.html`](./web/index.html) file contains client-side JavaScript code which makes API calls to the actions and displays the number of visitors and the date that the count started.

 ### No other configuration or build instructions required